-An analysis of employment (Total) change between 2013/14 and 2018/19 in Willoughby City in 2018/19 shows the three industries with the highest regional competitive effect in Willoughby City relative to New South Wales were:
+An analysis of employment (Total) change between 2014/15 and 2019/20 in Willoughby City shows the three industries with the highest regional competitive effect in Willoughby City relative to New South Wales were:

 The three industries with the lowest regional competitive effect were: